cbib/dypfish/README.md

 Examples of HDF5 encoding of image acquisitions can be found in `dypfish/analysis/example_hdf5/`.
 These files are provided *only* as an example of data formatting.
 To download data and run the code please download HDF5 files avalaible on the [dypfish.org](http://dypfish.org).

-In order to run DypFISH, you need to download the HDF5 representation of images from the website [(data.zip file)](http://dypfish.org/file/zip/data.zip), place the zip file in the root directory `dypfish/` and unzip it there.
-This creates the directory `dypfish/data/` containing HDF5 files and enables running the pipeline.
+In order to run DypFISH, you need to download the HDF5 representation of images from the website [(data.zip file)](http://dypfish.org/file/zip/data_and_conf.zip), place the zip file in the root directory `dypfish/` and unzip it there.
+This creates the directory `dypfish/data/` and all the  subfolders containing data in HDF5 files and enables running the pipeline.

-If you wish to run the pipeline on your own data, place the HDF5 file in the `dypfish/data/` directory and modify the source code (see below).
+If you wish to run the pipeline on your own data, place the HDF5 file in the `dypfish/data/name_of_your_data` directory and modify the source code (see below).

-# Using the Pipeline

-DypFISH runs in a command line environment.

-The runtime is dependent on the hardware.

 ## Data settings